widyy123/widyy123/readme.md

 <div align="center">

 ✨✨✨
-# 🙋‍♀️ HALLO EVERYONE 🙋‍♀️
+# 🙋‍♀️ Hallo Everyone 🙋‍♀️
 <br>

 <p>
-  Seorang mahasiswa yang bersemangat dalam dunia teknologi dan pemrograman.
+  A student who is passionate about the world of technology and programming.
 </p>

 <a href="mailto:pratiwiiwidya116@gmail.com">